Benjamin Ogle Tayloe: Plantation activities

 Tayloe purchased cotton plantations in northeast Marengo (now Hale) and southwest Perry counties between Uniontown and Selma, Alabama, in 1836.
 A slave owner, Tayloe gradually moved most of his slaves from Virginia to Alabama, and invested most of his capital in the plantation.
 The Tayloes spent the following year traveling in Europe.
 The plantation was managed by Tayloe's younger brother, Henry Augustine Tayloe, who proved a less than capable manager and was relieved of his position in 1843.
 The Tayloe property flourished afterward, and by 1851 Benjamin and his other brother, William, owned seven plantations (which included more than 13146 acre and 465 slaves worth $334,250 [about $13.6 million in 2010 inflation-adjusted dollars]).

 The Tayloes were the largest absentee landlords in Alabama.
 Overseer Robert Morgan earned $1,200 annually for his duties on the Benjamin Ogle Tayloe plantation, 2.4 times what most overseers in the Canebrake Region of Alabama did.
 Tayloe visited his property in Alabama only twice during his lifetime.

 Tayloe's views on slavery were somewhat moderate in nature.
 He strongly (but privately) disapproved of sexually abusing slaves and miscegenation.
 He felt it inappropriate to ask his daughters to inherit slaves (except for a few household slaves, if the girls wished it).
 Although Tayloe supported slavery as a legal institution, he did not feel the issue should bring about the dissolution of the Union.
 During the slavery crisis of 1850, Tayloe favored maintaining union over maintaining slavery in the Deep South.
 He wrote at the time:

-S.C. is ripe for disunion. ...
-Her glory has departed—& she knows it.
-That is the rub.
-But the Union must & will be preserved—as I think.
-Still S.C. may annoy our sisterhood with her old maidish complaints & reproaches.
-She is proud & poor—having been rich!
-Poor S.C.!
-Nonetheless, he generally opposed freeing the slaves, and believed that slavery and union could co-exist if only partisan political feeling could be reduced.
-When Representative Preston Brooks of South Carolina beat Senator Charles Sumner with a cane (leaving him severely wounded) on the floor of the U.S. Senate in 1856, Tayloe applauded Brooks' actions and said Sumner "deserved a sound thrashing—& got it!"
-When Fort Sumter was shelled by Confederate forces (opening the American Civil War), Tayloe believed that peace could still be restored.

 A prominent Whig, Tayloe supported Henry Clay for President in 1840.
-When Clay did not win the nomination, Tayloe supported William Henry Harrison, and his efforts on Harrison's behalf led the new President to consider him a confidante.
+When Clay did not win the nomination, Tayloe supported William Henry Harrison, and his efforts on Harrison's behalf led the new president to consider him a confidante.
 Tayloe also played an important role in Henry Clay's unsuccessful 1844 candidacy for President of the United States.
 He made many friends among the diplomatic corps, among them the Belgian Envoy Extraordinary and Minister Plenipotentiary Comte Auguste Vanderstraeten-Ponthoz, with whom he met in 1843 (the Comte departed in 1844) and kept up a 20-year correspondence.

 After a long illness, Julia Tayloe died on July 4, 1846.